frodeaux/homebridge-vsx/README.md

-# homebridge-vsx
+# homebridge-vsx-legacy

-homebrdige-vsx is a plugin made homebrige, wich allows switching on and off your Pioneer AV Reciever.
-All AV Recievers, wich work with the iControl AV5 App are supported.
+homebrdige-vsx-legacy is fork of the homebridge-vsx plugin made to work with older version of the Pioneer AV Receivera plugin made homebrige, wich allows switching on and off your Pioneer AV Reciever.
+All AV Recievers, wich work with the iControl AV App are supported.

 # Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-vsx
+2. Install this plugin using: npm install -g homebridge-vsx-legacy
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration